dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 :::moniker-end

-  * The IdentityServer middleware exposes the OpenID Connect (OIDC) endpoints:
+  * The Identity Server Middleware exposes the OpenID Connect (OIDC) endpoints:

     ```csharp
     app.UseIdentityServer();
     ```

+:::moniker range="< aspnetcore-7.0"

-  * The Authentication middleware is responsible for validating request credentials and setting the user on the request context:
+  * The Authentication Middleware is responsible for validating request credentials and setting the user on the request context:

     ```csharp
     app.UseAuthentication();
     ```

+:::moniker-end

   * Authorization Middleware enables authorization capabilities: